snouicer/calendar/README.md

 # calendar
-select a date in langage c
+choose a date in langage c